 Simulations using the single Tx antenna and a MIMO antenna are performed.
 Wireless InSite provides user-requested outputs such as received power, propagation paths, time of arrival/departure, etc. A typical result from the analysis of a single transmitting antenna is the power received by a laptop antenna in the form of a coverage map over an area.
 Figure 5a and 5b provides a field map showing the coverage in the vicinity of the access point.

-Wireless InSite’s ray-tracing propagation models produce received power and path data through which the Communications System outputs device performance matrices.
+Wireless InSite’s ray-tracing propagation models produce received power and path data through which the Communication Systems Analyzer outputs device performance matrices.
 This includes Bit Error Rate (BER), throughput, capacity, and combined outputs from multiple transmitters.
 The post-processing ability can be expanded to multiple configurations of the system.

 WiFi modulation and coding scheme (MCS) and BER are available for WiFi protocol at various SNR levels.
 For WiFi 802.11n and 802.11ac, each MCS has an associated throughput based on the SNR.
 The UE receiver threshold is needed as well.